Candle Burning Info, Tips and Safety

 Why does my candle drip or burn unevenly?

-Any candle (even dripless Palm Tapers™) will drip or burn unevenly when placed in a draft.
+Any candle (even dripless Coconut Tapers™) will drip or burn unevenly when placed in a draft.
 Therefore, if you are having problems, first check for drafts from windows, air conditioning units, etc., or try rotating your candle to offset uneven burning.
 If you continue to have problems, you might want to try a better quality candle.

 What other general safety tips can you offer, in addition to what you list on your labels?